While women make up over 50% of the workforce in most developed markets, they only account for 6% of U.S. truck drivers — roughly 200,000 total.

 VP, Customer Operations at Coyote

 "Lean in and speak up!
 In logistics you have the opportunity to wear multiple hats every day, impact a wide net of people and grow both personally and professionally.”

-- Kate Van Dyke, VP of Customer Operations at Coyote
+VP, Customer Operations at Coyote

 We see logistics as a growing and changing industry with unlimited potential and opportunity for anyone and everyone who wants to work hard and forge their own path.